gjcoram/npopuk/trunk/EN/readme.txt

-nPOPuk v3.00                                     readme.txt
+nPOPuk v3.01                                     readme.txt
-                                                 1 Nov 2012
+                                                 7 Nov 2012
 -----------------------------------------------------------

 Contents
 --------
 1. Introduction
-2. Installing nPOPuk
+2. Installing the Fix
+3. What's New
+4. What's Planned
-3. Upgrading from an earlier version of nPOP
+5. Upgrading from an earlier version of nPOP
-4. What's New

 -----------------------------------------------------------